Superior (comics): World record

 In April 2011, Mark Millar, Leinil Francis Yu, Frank Quitely, Dave Gibbons, John Romita Jr., Paul Cornell, Andy Diggle, Jock, Duncan Fegredo, Sean Phillips and over fifty other comic book creators collaborated at the inaugural Kapow Comic Convention and used the Superior character to break two Guinness World Records - the fastest comic book ever produced and the biggest number of creators working on a single comic.
-The Superior World Record Special was written, penciled, inked and lettered in less than 12 hours and sold as a limited 10,000 copy book with all proceeds from its sales going to Yorkhill Sick Children's Hospital in Scotland.
+The Superior World Record Special (Superior Kapow!
+Special, Kapow!
+Guinness World Record Special) was written, penciled, inked and lettered in less than 12 hours and sold as a limited 10,000 copy book with all proceeds from its sales going to Yorkhill Sick Children's Hospital in Scotland.

+Follow-ups

+Kick-Ass

+Simon Pooni returned in the finale of Kick-Ass: The Dave Lizewski Years – Book Four in 2014, written by Millar and illustrated by John Romita Jr., where he is seen being wheeled behind Dave Lizewski as he is giving his closing monologue, revealing the series to be set before the events of Superior.

+Superior: Symptoms

+Simon Pooni / Superior returned in Superior: Symptoms in 2017, written by Simon James and illustrated by Alex Aguilar, and published as part of the Millarworld New Talent Annual 2017, an anthology annual consisting of one-shot specials containing winning entries from the online contest for up-and-coming creators held by Millar in 2016.
+Set during the events of Superior, the story sees Simon telling another person just diagnosed with multiple sclerosis his story while convincing her not to commit suicide.

+Big Game

+Simon Pooni next returns in Big Game in 2023, written by Millar and illustrated by Pepe Larraz.
+Now a teenager, after two agents of the Fraternity of Super-Criminals, Jackie and Trey, are sent after him while the group is in the process of assassinating the world's superheroes, they are shaken to learn of his backstory and inability to become Superior again, before reluctantly atomising him, with Simon dissolving into "a magnificent burst of light and purple flowers".
+Following Hit-Girl using the Chrononauts' time-travel suits to save the superheroes, Simon is presumably rescued as well.

 Film

 In Kick-Ass 2 there is a poster of Superior in a flashback of Dave's childhood.

-20th Century Fox picked up the rights to a feature film in April 2014.
+20th Century Fox bought the rights to a feature film in April 2014.
 Fox hired Brandon and Phillip Murphy to write the film's script while Matthew Vaughn and Tarquin Pack were to produce the film.
-Millar tweeted that he would like to see John Cena cast as Superior.
+Millar expressed interest to see John Cena cast as Superior.